marymex/QT3_edit_csv/README.md

 ![connecting3](https://github.com/marymex/QT_edit_csv/blob/main/connecting_mainwindow_and_dialog3.jpg)

-We are going to store the address of the double-clicked tableView cell inside this static variable changedData (see picture).
+We are going to store the address of the double-clicked tableView cell inside this static variable QString& changedData (see picture).

 ![connecting4](https://github.com/marymex/QT_edit_csv/blob/main/connecting_mainwindow_and_dialog4.jpg)